Pascati/EldoriaNotes/content/Chronicles of Eldoria/Sessions/Session 12.md

             - Cordelia takes a look at the encryption, but can’t crack it at a glance
             - Warden Holt knows most languages, but hasn’t gotten to crack the code yet (no solid evidence yet)
 - Warden Holt informs us that there’s a bar on the lower level, but we’re warned that we’ll probably run into a lot of military personnel there
-- Camille casts ==Enhance Ability== on Warden Holt before we leave to give her advantage on all INT checks for the next hour
+- Camille casts <span style="color:rgb(197, 124, 22)">Enhance Ability</span> on Warden Holt before we leave to give her advantage on all INT checks for the next hour

 ## Futzing Around at the Bar
 - Kaya tries to get some info about how long this trip is going to take and grabs some random guy